Patron: The Former HRH The Prince of Wales

 Rachmaninov The Bells with Vasily Petrenko

-On Thursday 11 April, the Philharmonia Chorus will take part in a performance of Rachmaninov's The Bells at the Royal Festival Hall.
-The Chorus will join soprano Mirjam Mesak, tenor Pavel Petrov, bass Andrii Kymach, and the Royal Philharmonic Orchestra.
-The performance will be conducted by Vasily Petrenko.
+On Thursday 11 April, the Philharmonia Chorus took part in a performance of Rachmaninov's The Bells at the Royal Festival Hall.
+The Chorus joined soprano Mirjam Mesak, tenor Pavel Petrov, bass Andrii Kymach, and the Royal Philharmonic Orchestra.
+The performance was conducted by Vasily Petrenko.

 • The Two Towers copy.jpg